-April 1987 Joined Company July 2003 Director, Ajinomoto Co., (Thailand) Ltd. July 2011 General Manager, Global Human Resources Group, Human Resources Dept. July 2014 Managing Director, Ajinomoto do Brasil Indústria e Comércio de Alimentos Ltda.
+April 1987 Joined Company July 2003 Director, Ajinomoto Co., (Thailand) Ltd. July 2011 July 2014 General Manager, Global Human Resources Group, Human Resources Dept. Managing Director, Ajinomoto do Brasil Indústria e Comércio de Alimentos Ltda.
 June 2017 Corporate Executive Officer, Ajinomoto Co., Inc. June 2017 General Manager, Global Human Resources Dept. April 2018 General Manager, Human Resources Dept. June 2021 Executive Officer June 2021 Executive Officer, In charge of Internal Control and Audit Committee July 2021 General Manager, Internal Auditing Dept. April 2023 Executive Officer & Vice President June 2023 Director, Member of the Audit Committee (Standing) (present post)

 Mr. Takumi Matsuzawa has been involved in operations in the human resources department of the Company for many years and has also been involved in the management of overseas business.
 He has a wealth of knowledge and experience regarding the Company's domestic and overseas operations.
-Mr. Matsuzawa was in charge of Internal Control and the Audit Committee in June 2021, and since June 2023 when he was appointed as a Director of the Company, and as a member of the Audit Committee (Standing), he has appropriately supervised the legality and appropriateness of business execution and has contributed in areas related to governance and risk management.
-For these reasons, the Nomination Committee has nominated him as a Director candidate, with the expectation that he will contribute particularly in the areas of global affairs, human resources and human resource development, and legal affairs and risk management.
+Mr. Matsuzawa was in charge of Internal Control and the Audit Committee in June 2021, and since June 2023 as a member of the Audit Committee (Standing), he has appropriately supervised the legality and appropriateness of business execution and has made significant contributions in areas related to governance and risk management.
+For these reasons, the Nomination Committee has nominated him as a Director candidate, with the expectation that he will contribute to the Board of Directors, particularly in the areas of global affairs, human resources and human resource development, and legal affairs and risk management.